runvnc/mr_reddit/README.md

 # MindRoot Reddit Bot Plugin

-A plugin for [MindRoot](https://github.com/runvnc/mindroot) that monitors r/ai_agents subreddit and creates chat sessions for new posts.
+A plugin for [MindRoot](https://github.com/runvnc/mindroot) that monitors a configured subreddit and creates chat sessions for new posts.

 ## Installation